Sathyavrv/sathyavrv/README.md

 # Sathya Narayanan Balamurugan

 👋 Hi, I'm Sathya!
-I'm a Data Scientist with a robust background in computer science and advanced analytics, currently based in Vancouver, BC.
+I'm a Data Scientist with a robust background in computer science and advanced analytics, currently based in Toronto, ON.
 I'm passionate about leveraging deep learning and machine learning skills to enhance business integrity and solve real-world challenges.

 ## 📫 How to reach me: